 What’s the shipping like?

 I haven’t found them too many places online.
 However you can purchase from both amazon & barely bread’s website.
 Amazon* offers prime shipping.
 Barely Bread charges flat rates depending on location which range from $15-$25.
-Currently, they are only available in the US.
+Also, they are currently only available in the US.

 Who are the products for?